Skip to main content

 We work with customers in Highland and nearby communities including Cedar Hills, Alpine, American Fork, Pleasant Grove, Lehi, Draper, Orem, Provo, Spanish Fork, and the surrounding Utah Valley area.

-What Is Junk Silver?
+What Is 90% Silver?

-Junk silver is different from silver bullion bars and rounds, which are manufactured specifically for silver content.
+90% silver is different from silver bullion bars and rounds, which are manufactured specifically for silver content.
 It is also different from numismatic or rare coins, which are evaluated for collector value, grade, and rarity.

-Why People Buy Junk Silver
+Why People Buy 90% Silver

-Junk silver appeals to buyers who want physical silver in smaller, divisible denominations using coins that were actual U.S. legal tender.
+90% silver appeals to buyers who want physical silver in smaller, divisible denominations using coins that were actual U.S. legal tender.
 The recognition factor is part of the appeal — these are familiar coins, not unfamiliar bars or rounds from private mints.

-Some buyers also like junk silver because it can be available at a different price point than government-minted bullion coins.
+Some buyers also like 90% silver because it can be available at a different price point than government-minted bullion coins.
 Whether that makes it a better deal depends on the specific lot, condition, spread, and how the buyer plans to store and eventually sell it.

-Common Junk Silver Coin Types
+Common 90% Silver Coin Types

 Pre-1965 Silver Dimes

-Older U.S. silver dimes are one of the most common forms of junk silver.
+Older U.S. silver dimes are one of the most common forms of 90% silver.
 They are familiar, widely recognized, and easy to sort by denomination.
 Buyers often like silver dimes for divisibility and straightforward recognition.

 Note: